cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Package Compilation ###

 Packages are compiled on demand during the deployment.
-The [director](#bosh-director) first checks to see if there already is a compiled version of the package for the stemcell version it is being deployed to, and if it doesn't already exist a compiled version, the director will instantiate a compile VM (using the same stemcell version it is going to be deployed to) which will get the package source from the blobstore, compile it, and then package the resulting binaries and store it in the blobstore.
+The [director](#bosh-director) first checks to see if there already is a compiled version of the package for the Stemcell version it is being deployed to, and if it doesn't already exist a compiled version, the director will instantiate a compile VM (using the same Stemcell version it is going to be deployed to) which will get the package source from the blobstore, compile it, and then package the resulting binaries and store it in the blobstore.

 To turn source code into binaries, each package has a `packaging` script that is responsible for the compilation, and is run on the compile VM.
 The script gets two environment variables set from the BOSH agent: